0xAndoroid/coingecko-price-import/README.md

 Also, if you are compiling on linux, you have to have openssl installed.

 ## Free endpoint
 I am hostig an endpoint on AWS right now (at the time of writing this readme).
-You can use it, if you want to, but if it will have a lot of traffic, I'll add auth and limitations.
+You can use it, if you want to, but if it  lot of traffic, I'll add auth and limitations.
 It's available on
 ```
 http://coingecko.tretyakov.xyz:1234/price